 Just put some thought into it, and go with your gut.
 An African mask comes pretty easily off the wall.

-For more information on culturally inspired decorating and related topics, look over the links on the next page.
+For more information on culturally inspired decorating and related topics, look over the links below.